We are seeking a Care Coordinator!

 We’re an equal opportunity employer.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.

-Integrated Services for Behavioral Health (ISBH) is a community-focused, forward-thinking behavioral health organization dedicated to supporting individuals on their path to health and well-being.
-We meet people where they are—in their homes and communities—and connect them with the resources they need.
-Serving Southeastern and Central Ohio, ISBH provides a comprehensive range of behavioral health and related services, collaborating with local partners to promote healthy individuals and strong communities.
-All services are designed to be collaborative and personalized to each individual.
+Integrated Services for Behavioral Health (ISBH) is a community-minded, forward-thinking behavioral health organization helping people along the road to health and well-being.
+We meet people in their homes and communities and help connect them to the resources they need.
+We serve Southeastern and Central Ohio with a comprehensive array of behavioral health and other services – working with local partners to promote healthy people and strong communities.
+All our services are intended to be collaborative and personalized for the individual.

 Essential Functions:

-3 years of experience in Ohio behavioral health Medicaid billing is required3 years of experience using an electronic health record (EHR) system for claims processing: Carelogic experience is preferredExperience with or knowledge of respite services billing is preferredKnowledge, Skills, and Abilities
+3years of experience in credentialing in Ohio Behavioral Health Medicaid is required 3 years of experience using an electronic health record system to process claims is preferredKnowledge, Skills, and Abilities:

 Benefits include: